Stridor in Children

 - Referral to an ear, nose, and throat specialist (ENT)

 - Medicines by mouth or shots to help decrease the swelling in the airways or treat an infection

 - Hospital stay and emergency surgery, depending on how severe the stridor is

-What are the complications of stridor?If left untreated, stridor can block the child’s airway.
+What are the possible complications of stridor in a child?If left untreated, stridor can block the child’s airway.
 This can be life-threatening or even cause death.

 When should I call my child’s healthcare provider?